simias/gb-rs/README.md

   seems not well described anywhere.
 I tried to put a lot of comments in my code to describe my approach, however I'm not sure whether it's 100% accurate.

+* When there are more than 10 sprites on a line only the 10 first in OAM order are displayed.
+The sprite's X coordinates and priority don't matter, only the position in OAM.